AI in Drug Discovery: Regulatory and Compliance Challenges

 FAQs

-What are the key challenges in implementing AI in regulatory compliance?
+What are the main regulatory challenges of using AI in drug discovery?

-Major challenges include data quality, lack of standardized validation methods, difficulty explaining black-box models' prediction logic, and regulations' rapid evolution.
-1
+Major challenges include data quality, the lack of standardized validation methods, difficulty explaining the prediction logic of black-box models and the rapid evolution of regulations.1

-What are the ethical concerns of AI in drug discovery?
+What ethical risks should companies consider when using AI in drug discovery?

 Ethical issues arise from data bias, privacy risks and unequal representation in datasets.
-Ensuring fair representation in training and validation datasets, informed consent and compliance with data protection laws like HIPAA and GDPR is critical.11
+Ensuring fair representation in training and validation datasets, informed consent and compliance with data protection laws such as HIPAA and GDPR is critical.11

 The Black Box problem refers to the ambiguous decision-making of complex AI models.
 Regulators demand explainability to verify how predictions are made and ensure accountability in clinical or regulatory decisions.1

-What are the key FDA guidelines for AI in drug discovery and development?
+What does the FDA expect from AI systems used in drug discovery and development?

 The FDA emphasizes a risk-based, lifecycle approach, adherence to Good Machine Learning Practice (GMLP), transparency, validation and ongoing monitoring to ensure model safety and reliability.6